Ma-Pe-Ma/Betting-Competition/ReadMe.md

 * send email message to every user
 * modify the odds of the seperate mathces
 * determine the group stages final result order (as it is not automated)
-* determine if a user's final result bet was successful or not (as it is not automated)
+* determine if a user's tournament result bet was successful or not (as it is not automated)

 ## Hosting
 The application (probably) can be hosted on any service which has Flask support.

-This ReadMe presents you two techniques: self-hosting and [Heroku](https://heroku.com/) .

 ### Self-hosting
-First clone your app to a place where the server has read/write permissions like the intended `/var/www/` (write permission is needed for saving [email tokens](#email-sending) and for saving uploaded [initialization files](#team-description-files)).
+First clone your app to a place where the server has read/write permissions like the intended `/var/www/` (write permission is needed for saving uploaded [initialization files](#team-description-files)).

 To prevent package-collision problems it is suggested to create new a [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environemnt.
 After cloning the project activate the new environment and install the dependencies:

     python -m pip install -r requirements.txt

-After [setting up](#setting-up) you can run the application with Flask's server with the following command:
+After [setting up](#setting-up) you can run the application with Flask's development server with the following command:

     python -m flask run